 No. If you accept compensation from the other driver’s insurance, you may potentially release the other driver from his or her liability for your accident.
 The problem with any type of quick settlement is that it can take weeks – and in some cases, months – before the full extent of your injuries is clear.
 Additionally, many people are not certain when they will be able to return to work after their accident.

-Our lawyers at Colling Gilbert Wright & Carter have extensive experience with complicated vehicle injury cases.
+Our motorcycle accident lawyers at Colling Gilbert Wright have extensive experience with complicated vehicle injury cases.
 If you are badly hurt and unable to complete the essential steps necessary to protect your claim after an accident, it is all the more important that you contact our Florida law firm.

 Adjusters and accident investigators for insurance companies in the Florida area know who we are.
 When companies face an attorney with a track record for winning large settlements, they are more likely to negotiate for a quick settlement on your terms, instead of risking the costs involved in a court trial.